Anti-Slavery and Human Trafficking Statement

 The Directors are ultimately responsible for the overall compliance of our legal and ethical obligations under the Act.

-Under the leadership of the Operations Director, the Procurement team is responsible for ensuring that our policies and procedures are adhered to, with regard to the day-to-day vetting of new suppliers and monitoring our supply chain to ensure compliance with our duties.
+Under the leadership of the Operations Director, the Procurement and Supply Chain team is responsible for ensuring that our policies and procedures are adhered to, with regards to the day-to-day vetting of new suppliers and monitoring our supply chain to ensure compliance with our duties.

 In addition, compliance with the Act is the responsibility of all employees, persons or organisations working for or on behalf of the Company.